Abandoned & Little-Known Airfields:

 It was home to 80 based aircraft, including 2 jets & 2 helicopters.

-The statistics in the Airport Facility Directory showed that it had an average of 66 aircraft operations / day.
+The Airport Facility Directory listed it as conducting an average of 66 takeoffs or landings per day.

 leaving Galveston’s Scholes Field as the county’s only public airport.